PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 owner.
 The retained value has no consumer, and the recovery-runner path remains unchanged.

+The following Gather-axis0 singleton-to-Reshape compatibility owner returns one rewrite counter and receives the live Session LayoutState.
+It is selected by the recovery runner and has one additional direct late production call whose result is currently discarded.
+Strict characterization fixes a late target between the captured attention-cleanup dictionary and the model-only attention preprojection rank-lift owner without changing either execution path.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes